 6. Consider a sweetheart table

 We love a good long head table.
 But there is also something about a sweetheart table that makes all your guests admire the newlywed.
-Not to mention that this also give your photographer a lot of angles to capture the two of you at your wedding!
+Not to mention that this also gives your photographer a lot of angles to capture the two of you at your wedding!

 You can still assign a bridal party table where they can all be seated together.
 Seat them close to you as they will be your DIRECT HYPE AND PARTY PEOPLE!

-If you have OKd having kids at your wedding (that’s really nice and brave of you!), you will have to give them extra consideration when figuring out how to make a wedding seating chart.
+If you have OK’d having kids at your wedding (that’s really nice and brave of you!), you will have to give them extra consideration when figuring out how to make a wedding seating chart.

-You have the option to seat them at a different table.
-But you have to think about the age group.
 NOT ALL KIDS ARE THE SAME AGE.
 Seating a 5-year-old beside a 10-year-old does not *usually* work.
-They both have different ways to enjoy themselves, and also they have different interests/activities.
+They both have different ways to enjoy themselves, and they also have different interests/activities.

 Most parents that go to events with their kids are pretty much prepared.
 They probably have tons of activities packed and have already downloaded lots of kids’ shows on their tablets.